-I’m celebrating spring along with a particular gift it brings this year: My new cookbook, Simply Vegetarian Thai Cooking: 125 Real Thai Recipes.
-Just published by Robert Rose Inc., it is actually a new edition of my book, Real Vegetarian Thai, which appeared in 1997 and went out of print in 2013.
+I’m celebrating spring with this recipe from my book, Simply Vegetarian Thai Cooking: 125 Real Thai Recipes.
+This is actually a new edition of my book, Real Vegetarian Thai, which appeared in 1997 and went out of print in 2013.
 If you have Real Vegetarian Thai on your shelf, you

 Ideal for Spring, this sparkling tangle of shredded unripe papaya, juicy tomatoes, shallots and garlic is infused with an incendiary combination of lime juice, palm sugar and chiles.
 Known by its Laotian name, som tum, this rustic, intensely flavored dish is made from simple ingredients that epitomize the cuisine and spirit of northeastern Thailand.